open5gs/open5gs/docs/_pages/about.md

 permalink: /about/
 ---

-NextEPC is a C-language Open Source implementation of the 3GPP Evolved Packet Core, i.e. the core network of an LTE network.
+Open5GS is a C-language Open Source implementation of the 3GPP Evolved Packet Core, i.e. the core network of an LTE network.

 #### Supported Features
 ---